 After a traditional breakfast, depart to Merzouga via the village of Er Rachidia and Erfoud, through Tizi Ntalghomt and the Ziz Valley.
 Stop in Er Rachidia for a couscous presentation, which has been a part of Moroccan tradition for centuries, followed by local music and couscous lunch, one of Morocco’s most ancient and famous cities, known as the date capital of Morocco.
 Visit the ancient and now-dry khettara (aqueducts) near Er Rachidia, part of the nearly 300 km of subsurface irrigation channels excavated beginning in the 14th century and operational until the 1970’s.
 Continue to Merzouga and meet your cameleers who will guide you to your desert camp for sunset over the dunes of Erg Chebbi.
 Enjoy a desert dinner followed by traditional Saharan music around the campfire and night in luxury tents (Orient Luxury Desert Camp).
 (B, L, D)

-DAY 6 – Merzouga – Skoura
+DY 6 – Merzouga – Skoura Valley of Roses

-DAY 7 – Skoura – Marrakech
+DAY 7 – Valley of Roses Skoura – Marrakech

 DAY 8 – Marrakech – Behind the Doors Culture tour